 This Scholarship recognizes a student who steadily improves through their academic career and is looking to successfully graduate.
 The award recognizes that it is possible to excel in academic studies even as one goes through ups and downs and to steadily improve.

 This award established by the Food Science Department honors a student who has been able to overcome personal adversity, stay focused on education and succeed in obtaining his/her degree.

-G. National Association of Flavors and Food-Ingredients Systems (NAFFS) Scholarship (initiated)
+7. National Association of Flavors and Food-Ingredients Systems (NAFFS) Scholarship (initiated) Recipients

 These scholarships are available to entering SEBS juniors, seniors and graduate students majoring in Food Science and enrolled in the upcoming academic year.
 The scholarships are based on food industry interest or experience, achievement, character and financial need.

-H. METROPOLITAN NEW YORK FOOD SERVICE ASSOCIATION SCHOLARSHIP
+8. METROPOLITAN NEW YORK FOOD SERVICE ASSOCIATION SCHOLARSHIP Recipients

 These scholarships are awarded to full time undergraduate students studying in the Food Science program, General Food Science/Culinology Option based on academic merit and demonstrating financial need.
 The awardees are selected by the Chair of the Department of Food Science with advice from a Departmental Committee.